alexmolas/alexmolas.github.io/_posts/2022-05-25-mean-squared-error.md

 ## Example

 Let's work out an example to see how one can use this technique in a real problem.
 Imagine you have two blobs of data that follow a gaussian distribution - or at least that is what you suspect - and you want to find the most probable center of these blobs.

 ![blobs](/docs/mle/blobs.jpeg){: width="300" height="300"}

-Our hypothesys is that this distributions follow a Gaussian distribution with unit covariance, ie: $\pmb{\Sigma} = [[1, 0], [0, 1]]$.
+Our hypothesis is that these distributions follow a Gaussian distribution with unit covariance, ie: $\pmb{\Sigma} = [[1, 0], [0, 1]]$.
 Therefore, we want to maximize

 \begin{equation}
 \pmb{\theta}^* = \text{argmax} _ {\pmb{\theta}} \; \sum_i \left(\log \mathcal{N}(\pmb{x_i}; \pmb{\theta_1}, \pmb{\Sigma}) + \log \mathcal{N}(\pmb{x_i}; \pmb{\theta_2}, \pmb{\Sigma}) \right)